gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/create-role/README.en.md

 weight: 2
 ---

-1. You need to create an IAM role for Cloud9 service, this IAM role complies with the least permission principle.
+1. You need to create an IAM role for Cloud9 service, this IAM role complies with the Principle of least privilege.
 It contains the following AWS services：
    - AWS IAM
    - AMAZON S3
    - AMAZON EKS